selectist377/Council-/README.md

 6.Role Rotation: After each round, players will switch roles, colors, and who goes first.
 Your scores, however, remain tied to you as a player.
 7.Drawing Cards: Players draw cards to replenish their hand to 4 cards.
 If there aren't enough cards left in the deck, they'll draw as many as possible.
 In each round, the current Red Team player draws first.
 8.Real-time Calculation: You can view the real-time Deliberation Point calculations directly on the webpage.
-Have fun!
+Council Points = (Sum of ranks for matching color) ÷ (Number of matching color cards), Have fun!